Gamera: Guardian of the Universe: Plot

 After consulting with a biologist, Nagamine and Yonemori learn that the Gyaos are genetically engineered and reproduce asexually.
 They speculate on the origins and purpose of Gyaos and Gamera.
 Nagamine suggests that Gyaos were awakened by rampant pollution and Gamera was created by an ancient civilization to combat Gyaos.
 They approach Kusanagi with this information, explaining that the incident at Mount Fuji shows that Asagi is spiritually linked with Gamera.
 Kusanagi dismisses these claims until he witnesses the amulet's power himself.
 With Gamera recovering in the ocean, the last Gyaos grows unchecked, becoming a Super Gyaos.
-The creature attacks Tokyo, causing many civilian casualties and prompting the government to focus on Gyaos instead of Gamera.
-Attempts to kill Gyaos end in failure and it builds a nest in the ruins of the Tokyo Tower.
+Super Gyaos attacks Tokyo, causing many civilian casualties and prompting the government to focus on Super Gyaos instead of Gamera.
+An attempt to kill Super Gyaos end in failure as it builds a nest in the ruins of the Tokyo Tower.

-Upon awakening from her sleep, Asagi warns the others that Gamera has recovered and will attack Gyaos.
-Gamera catches Gyaos by surprise, destroying its nest and eggs.
+Upon awakening from her slumber, Asagi warns the others that Gamera has recovered and will attack Super Gyaos.
+Gamera catches Super Gyaos by surprise, destroying its nest and eggs.
 A massive air battle ensues and Asagi, Kusanagi, Nagamine, and Yonemori follow closely in a helicopter.
-Initially, Gyaos overpowers Gamera, but Asagi uses her spiritual energy to revive Gamera, who kills Gyaos.
-Gamera, after using his bond with Asagi to heal her, releases Asagi from their bond and returns to the sea.
+Initially, Super Gyaos overpowers Gamera, but Asagi uses her spiritual energy to revive Gamera, who fires his charged-up plasma fireball attack down Super Gyaos, killing it in the process.

+Gamera, after using his bond with Asagi to heal her, releases Asagi from their bond and returns to the ocean.
 While Nagamine and Yonemori predict the possibility that Gyaos or other threats may arise, Asagi states that Gamera will return if that happens.